matiasmarangone/matiasmarangone/README.md

 ## 👋 &nbsp;Hey there!
 I'm Matias Marangone

-- 🔭 I’m currently working as Business Technology Solutions lead for Data & Patients in the Pharma Industry
+- 🔭 I’m currently working as Sr. Business Analyst in New Zealand government
-- 🌱 I’m currently learning Data Science, WEB Development and Blockchain
+- 🌱 I’m currently learning AI & Robotics
-- 👯 I’m looking to collaborate on Tech in Health Industry
+- 👯 I’m looking to collaborate on Tech in Govt Industry
-- 🤔 I’m looking for help with Node.JS and Blockchain
+- 🤔 I’m looking for help with RAGs, AWS and Claude Code
-- 💬 Ask me about the last book I've read
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I have a 3D Printer at home and I like to play with it

 ### 🛠 &nbsp;Tech Stack